mgufrone/silex-assets-provider/README.md

 	array(
 		'assets.options'=>array(
 			'baseUrl'=>'... your base url ...',// base url will prepend to all of the assets, i.e if you provide baseUrl with 'http://localhost' and you have javascript file 'js/app.js' then, it will output as http://localhost/js/app.js
+			// if you consider about combine and compress your assets, please provide this.
+			'combine'=>true, // set assets manager in combine mode 'basePath'=>'', // base directory path of your assets 'scriptPath'=>'', // set this variable with directory root of your webapp 'cachePath'=>'', // directory who handle your cached assets files 'cacheFileName'=>'', // custom file name of the cache file, leave blank or remove it and it will generated random string

 		),
 	);